Berlin–Baghdad railway: Overview

-In 1872 German railway engineer Wilhelm von Pressel was retained by the Ottoman government to develop plans for railways in Turkey.
-However, private enterprise would not build the railway without subsidies, so the Ottoman Government had to reserve part of its revenues to subsidise its construction, thus increasing its debt to the European powers.
+In 1872, the German railway engineer Wilhelm von Pressel was retained by the Ottoman government to develop plans for railways in Turkey.
+However, private enterprise would not build the railway without subsidies and so the Ottoman government had to reserve part of its revenues to subsidise its construction and thus increase its debt to the European powers.

-The process of constructing a rail line from Constantinople to Baghdad began during 1888 when Alfred von Kaulla, manager of Württembergische Vereinsbank, and Georg von Siemens, Managing Director of Deutsche Bank, created a syndicate and obtained a concession from Turkish leaders to extend the Haydarpaşa – İzmit railway to Ankara.
-Thus, came into existence the Anatolian Railway Company (SCFOA, or ARC).
+The process of constructing a rail line from Istanbul to Baghdad began in 1888, when Alfred von Kaulla, manager of Württembergische Vereinsbank, and Georg von Siemens, Managing Director of Deutsche Bank, created a syndicate and obtained a concession from Turkish leaders to extend the Haydarpaşa – İzmit railway to Ankara.
+Thus came into existence the Anatolian Railway Company (SCFOA, or ARC).

-After the line to Ankara was completed during December 1892, railway workshops were built in Eskişehir and permission was obtained to construct a railway line from Eskişehir to Konya; that line was completed in July 1896.
-These two lines were the first two sections of the Baghdad railway.
+After the line to Ankara had been completed during December 1892, railway workshops were built in Eskişehir. and permission was obtained to construct a railway line from Eskişehir to Konya; the line was completed in July 1896.
+Both lines were the first two sections of the Baghdad railway.
 Another railway built at the same time by German engineers was the Hejaz railway, commissioned by Sultan Hamid II.

 The Ottoman Empire chose to place the line outside the range of the guns of the British Navy.
 Therefore, the coastal way from Alexandretta to Aleppo was avoided.
 The line had to cross the Amanus Mountains inland at the cost of expensive engineering including an 8 km tunnel between Ayran station and Fevzipaşa.